jaredzhenderson/jaredzhenderson.github.io/papers.md

 I argue for two claims: that the ordinary English truth predicate is a gradable adjective and that truth is a property that comes in degrees.
 The first is a semantic claim, motivated by the linguistic evidence and the similarity of the truth predicate's behavior to other gradable terms.
 The second is a claim in natural language metaphysics, motivated by interpreting the best semantic analysis of gradable terms as applied to the truth predicate.
 In addition to providing arguments for these two claims, I draw out consequences for debates about deflationism and truth-based analyses of notions such as assertion and logical consequence.
 I argue that deflationism is incompatible with the gradability of truth, but that with some minor modifications, degrees of truth theorists can retain standard accounts of assertion and logical consequence, including the full resources of classical logic.

 [PDF](https://www.dropbox.com/s/2wyhznzldiamv8i/henderson_truth_gradability.pdf?dl=0)

+*Formulating Strong Alethic Pluralism*

+In this reply to some recent work by Pedersen, I show that his formulation of strong alethic pluralism is not simply *unstable*, as he argues, but *self-undermining.* The formulation of strong alethic pluralism employs a universal truth predicate --- which shows that strong alethic pluralism is false.
+I propose a revised formulation of strong alethic pluralism which is not self-undermining.

 *Absoluteness and Alethic Pluralism*